 So as we continue to develop Paktor’s user experience, we will curate more interesting, entertaining things — online equivalent of “drinks”.

 A basic one would be playing games online.
-We know online games is a big category of entertainment, so we can engage our users in games online and through games meet each other.
+We know online games are a big category of entertainment, so we can engage our users in games online and through games meet each other.
 That is what we are trying to do with some of our gamification features.

 Do you plan to release a slew of other independent apps, like mobile games, to help people meet?